 vGate stands for Virtual Gate.
-It is a complete virtual machine running an Ubuntu 32 or 64 bits operating system and made using the free software Virtual Box.
-This virtual machine can be run on any host machine (Linux, Windows, MacOS, ...)
-(32 or 64 bits) provided the Virtual Box program is installed and ready for use.
+It is a complete virtual machine running an Ubuntu 64 bits operating system and made using the free software Virtual Box.
+This virtual machine can be run on any host machine (Linux, Windows, MacOS, ...) provided the Virtual Box program is installed and ready for use.
+Note: also install the VirtualBox Extension Pack that provides support for USB 2.0 and USB 3.0 devices, and will allow you to create a shared folder between your computer and vGate.